Carrooi/Node-Simq/README.md

 In example abowe, you could see `libraries` section with two sub sections `begin` and `end`.
 There you can set some external libraries and their position in result file (begining or the end of the file).

-There you can also use asterisk or regular expressions like in `modules` sections.

 For libraries on remote server you can use http or https protocol.

 ## Styles

-If you are using some CSS framework, you can let SimQ to handle these files to.
-Styles definitions are also in packages and it is good to separete javascript application into one package and your styles into another, but in this example, we will add styles definition in our first package.
+If you are using some CSS framework, you can let SimQ to handle these files too.
+Styles definitions are also in packages and it is good to separete javascript application into one package and your styles into another, but in this example, we will add styles definition into our first package.

 `./config/setup.json`:
 ```